memgraph/docs/lab/user-manual.md

 ## Import & Export

-In this section, you can import and export data in [.cypherl format](/memgraph/import-data/cypherl), which represents data in the form of Cypher queries.
+In this section, you can import and export data in [CYPHERL format](/memgraph/import-data/cypherl), which represents data in the form of Cypher queries.